 The College does not currently have a policy regarding the use of public cloud‑based storage services such as Dropbox, iCloud, Evernote, and Google Drive for the storage of College data.

-However, each member of the campus community is responsible for the security and protection of the electronic information resources stored outside of the College over which they have control, as they are the data owners as per the IT2 Policy.
+However, as a member of the campus community, you are responsible for the security and protection of the electronic information resources you store outside of the College over which you have control, as you are the data owner as per the IT2 Policy.

-Please reference IT2: Security of Information Technology Resources for further information.
-Specifically these sections:
+Please refer to IT2: Security of Information Technology Resources for further information—particularly these sections: